 5. 3% of black women are running mature businesses.

-7. Facts about women entrepreneurs reveal that only 4 out of 50 economies participating in the GEM survey report equal or higher total entrepreneurial activity rates for women than for men.
+7. Male vs. female entrepreneurs statistics show that only 4 out of 47 economies report higher TEA rates for women than for men.

-8. Women in business statistics tell us that the Islamic Development Bank received $11.25 million for supporting women in West Africa engaged in entrepreneurial activities in the rice value chain.
+8. Women in business statistics reveal that the Islamic Development Bank received $11.25 million for supporting women in West Africa engaged in entrepreneurial activities in the rice value chain.

 Women in West Africa are heavily engaged in the rice industry.
 However, the high cost of borrowing and other non-financial constraints prevent women entrepreneurs from improving their businesses.